joelgardner/bnb-book-blog-app/Post1.md

 #### 'Til next time!
 We're done with our initial setup.
-In Part 2 of this post, we'll get our Node server up and running and make our API request.
+In Part 2 of this post, we'll get our Node server up and running and make our first API request.